tylerzhang77/Starbucks-Offer-Analysis/README.md

 - Developed a predictor that could predict how much Starbucks could earn with a complete offer based on user and offer information.

 - Provided key insights about customers who completed an offer and offers that have potential.

+## Acknowledgement

+Many thanks to the Udacity community to provide this nice project.